darchr/gem5art-experiments/documents/CPU/TimingSimple_results.md

 ![TimingSimpleCPU](images/TimingSimpleCPU.png)

-**The Timing Simple in Single cycle**
+**The Timing Simple with perfect**

-Since execute and next-fetch happens at the same time, without memory latency, it takes only the initial latency for fetch and every execution happens at zero time and the entire benchmark executes in 1 or 2 cycles, which gives a very high IPC.
+Since execute and next-fetch happens at the same time, without memory latency (perfect memory), it takes only the initial latency for fetch and every execution happens at zero time and the entire benchmark executes in 1 or 2 cycles, which gives a very high IPC.

 ![IPC_PERFECT_SIMPLE](images/IPC_execbenchmarks_Perfect_simple.png)

 **The Timing Simple in Single cycle**

-Since this is an execution benchmark suite with only arithmetic independent instruction, the latency we see is only because of fetch.
+Since this is an execution benchmark suite with only arithmetic independent instruction, the latency we see is mostly because of fetch.

-In single-Cycle memory bandwidth, the memory access to fetch takes 1 cycle and hence IPC ~1.
+In single-Cycle memory bandwidth, the memory access to fetch takes 1 cycle and hence the IPC largely dependents on the number of instruction fetches made.

 ![IPC_SINGLECYCLE_SIMPLE](images/IPC_SINGLECYCLE_SIMPLE.png)

 **Conclusion**

-[TimingSimple](http://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU) is an in-order 2 stage simple CPU, mainly used to measure the memory latency involved in benchmarks.
+[TimingSimple](http://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU) is an in-order 2 stage simple CPU, and could be useful to measure the memory latency involved in benchmarks.